ZviRosenfeld/MinMaxSearch/README.md

 In the TotalParallelism mode you can set the degree of parallelisem using the MaxDegreeOfParallelism field (this field will be ignored otherwise).

 **DieEarly:**
-If this option is set to true, the algorithm will rerun as soon as it finds a score bigger then SearchEngineBuilder.MaxScore for Max or SearchEngineBuilder.MinScore for Min.
+If this option is set to true, the algorithm will rerun as soon as it finds a score bigger then SearchEngine.MaxScore for Max or SearchEngine.MinScore for Min.
 The rationale behind this is that once the algorithm finds a win there's no point in more searching.
 (We assume that a score greater then MaxScore is a win for Max, and one smaller then MinScore is a win for Min).
 Note that this will only work if Equals is implement in a meaningful way on your states.